“Pain in this life is not avoidable, but the pain we create avoiding pain is avoidable.”

 Forming Boundaries with Others

-Boundaries help us minimise stress and vagueness in relationships, help us protect our interests, meet our needs for respect and consideration, and allow us to regulate our experiences of ourselves and the others’ impact upon us.
+Boundaries help us minimise stress and vagueness in relationships, help us empower ourselves to protect our own interests, meet our needs for respect and consideration, and allow us to regulate our experiences of ourselves and the others’ impact upon us.
 They also help us avoid confusing our responsibilities to ourselves with the responsibilities others have for meeting their own needs: something that many of us confuse to varying degrees.
-Failing to establish healthy boundaries can increase stress, ambiguity in relationship, and ultimately impact upon both mental wellbeing and the health of the relationship.
-Boundaries can be implied in our actions and speech, but it is sometimes necessary to explicitly convey our boundaries in clear language so that others understand our needs and personal limits.
+Failing to establish healthy boundaries can increase stress, ambiguity in relationship, disempower us, and ultimately impact upon both mental wellbeing and the health of the relationship.
+Boundaries that protect us can be implied in our actions and speech, but it is sometimes necessary to explicitly convey our boundaries in clear language so that others understand our needs and personal limits.
 Being able to say difficult or sensitive things in an inoffensive manner is a skill that can be developed with practice in order to be able to let others know what we are willing to accept and what we aren’t.

 If your friend is always last to pay for anything and seems to be leaving you to cover the cost of each meal or drink, then it may be important for you to be able to introduce your boundary around fairness.
 This could be dne by hinting e.g. ‘Oh, I paid last time.
 I think it’s your turn.’
 If her behaviour continues then being a little more direct may help e.g. ‘I notice that I’m paying for most of the meals and drinks whenever we meet.
 How about we share expenses equally or just start paying for our own orders to keep things fair?’.